kenz67/FlightSim-AircraftStateCore/README.md

 # AircraftStateCore

-Read and save MSFS aircraft state and apply to next flight
+Read and save MSFS aircraft state and apply to next flight poerted to dotnet Core

 ## Features